Heraldry of León: Current flags

-The origin of the current flag is unknown, but probably not too old.
-The crimson flag with the royal arms in the center, proper of the Crown of Castile and the Hispanic Monarchy and it responds to a fairly late use.
+The origin of the current flag is unknown, but probably not very old.
+The crimson flag with the royal arms in the center, proper of the Crown of Castile and the Spanish monarchy, and it responds to a fairly late use.
 Secondly, the first description of a similar standard was found by the writer and linguist Waldo Merino Rubio in the Act of February 18, 1789 of the Book of the Municipal Agreements (Filandón, Diario de León June 5, 1987).
-According to Act February 18, 1789 the standard of the city was crimson, with six small escutcheons Argent with lions Or and silk.
-In the past, it was frequently to renew the standards kept by the councils in every royal proclamation, so the number of escutcheons were variable.
+According to the Act of February 18, 1789 the standard of the city was crimson, with six small escutcheons Argent with lions Or and silk.
+In the past, the standards kept by the councils were renewed in every royal proclamation, so the number of escutcheons was variable.
 Something back is the standard that is kept in the office of the Mayor of León with the arms of the city, with a lion Or and two small escutcheons at the edges embroidered on crimson damask.
-According to the historian Ricardo Chao, this was the standard of the city of León and served as a model for the current Leonese flag in the nineteenth Century.
+According to the historian Ricardo Chao, this was the standard of the city of León and served as a model for the current Leonese flag in the nineteenth century.
 After a time, it also became in the symbol of the province and the historical region of León.
 During the Spanish transition to democracy a Leonese autonomy movement arose.
 This Leonesism movement uses a purple flag charged with a coat of arms in the center containing a crowned Purpure lion and a former royal crown as crest.
 The Leonese sovereigntist movement included the arms used by the autonomy movement within a yellow star and without crowns.